juxor/afaq/markdown/secC1.md

 of the economies and companies in question.
 In Britain trend growth was a bit more than 2% in 1980 and is still a bit more than 2% a quarter of a century later.
-A study of corporate performance in Britain and the United States looked at the companies that make up the FTSE 100 index in Britain and the S&amp;P 500 in the US and found that executive income is rarely justified by improved performance.
+A study of corporate performance in Britain and the United States looked at the companies that make up the FTSE 100 index in Britain and the S&P 500 in the US and found that executive income is rarely justified by improved performance.
 [Julie Froud, Sukhdev Johal, Adam Leaver and Karel Williams, **Financialisation and Strategy: Narrative and Number** ] Rising stock prices in the 1990s, for example, were the product of one of the financial market's irrational bubbles over which the CEO's had no control or role in creating.

 During the same period as soaring CEO pay, workers' real wages remained flat.
 Are we to believe that since the 1980s, the marginal contribution of CEOs has